 5. The Curved One

 Whether you want to add voluptuous body to your space or introduce slinky serpentine lines, curved desks make a striking choice.
 Their rounded silhouettes immediately set them apart from the majority of desks, which are traditionally angular, and help to bring a softer dimension to room schemes.
-Selva’s Downtown pedestal design demonstrates the curved desk’s ability to take on a modern guise; Jonathan Charles’ Art Deco desk evokes a vintage allure; and Smania’s Presidential desk is proof that contemporary curved designs don’t have to compromise on the grandeur you get with classic styles.
+Selva’s Downtown pedestal design demonstrates the curved desk’s ability to take on a modern guise and Smania’s Presidential desk is proof that contemporary curved designs don’t have to compromise on the grandeur you get with classic styles.
 As with any desk, curved designs can be elevated with the right styling.
 Pay thoughtful attention to the silhouettes of your desk accessories and chosen chair to create a high-impact space.
 Angular office chairs make a strong contrast, while rounded desk lamps and accents can be used to beautifully complement your desk’s curving profile.

 Best for: Those who prefer softer lines over sharp angles and anyone looking to break the mould